andersonmartinezIT/osTicket-Prerequisites-and-Installation/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.
+We will be installing all the necessary piece of software to be able to use osTicket.
+Which is an open source ticketing system for an IT job.<br />

 <h2>Video Demonstration</h2>